GLOBAL MARKETS-Wall Street slides, dollar gains on sterling and yen

 Investors appeared to have little confidence in the prime minister's position or the likelihood that her decisions on Friday could restore Britain's credibility in financial markets.

-In U.S. Treasuries, yields edged higher as investors continued to digest Thursday's red-hot U.S. inflation print and face the likelihood that interest rates will stay higher for longer with the Fed's policy rate potential moving closer to 5%.
+In U.S. Treasuries, yields edged higher as investors continued to digest Thursday's red-hot U.S. inflation print and contemplated interest rates staying higher for longer with the Fed's policy rate potential moving closer to 5%.

-Oil prices sank more than 3% in a choppy session as fears of a global recession and weak oil demand, especially in China, outweighed support from a large cut to the OPEC+ supply target.
+Oil prices landed down more than 3% as fears of a global recession and weak oil demand, especially in China, outweighed support from a large cut to the OPEC+ supply target.

 U.S. crude settled down 3.93% at $85.61 per barrel and Brent finished at $91.63, down 3.1% on the day.

-Gold prices tumbled 1.5% as the dollar gained while silver fell 3.5% to $18.22 per ounce, and was set for its biggest weekly drop since September 2020.
+Gold prices tumbled 1.4% as the dollar gained while silver was down 3.3% at $18.24 per ounce, in its eighth daily decline in a row.

-(Additional reporting by Gretrude Chavez-Dreyfuss, Herbert Lash in New York, Stella Qiu in Sydney; Editing by Louise Heavens, Will Dunham and Mark Potter)
+(Additional reporting by Herbert Lash and Gretrude Chavez-Dreyfuss in New York, Stella Qiu in Sydney; Editing by Will Dunham, Mark Potter and Chris Reese)